TYPES of ONLINE LEARNING AT UNO

 Your online courses may require you to use proctoring services to take quizzes, test, or exams.
 UNO uses two different online proctoring services, Respondus and ProctorU.
 You can find out more about both of them here.

 For quizzes and exams that take place within Moodle and do not have to be scheduled, UNO uses Respondus Lockdown Browser and Respondus Monitor.
 Respondus does not have any student fees or costs.
 Students will be instructed for follow the Respondus prompts to download or open the Respondus Browser when they access the quiz or exam.
 Respondus does not work on any phones or android devices.
-There is an app for iPads that instructors may choose to enable, and an app for Chromebooks that instructors may choose to enable.
+Chromebooks work with Respondus in Moodle but sometimes require cleanup of cached data.
+Students should check out the Respondus Knowledgebase if they need instructions with clearing cache or having any other Chromebook-related issues.

 To assist faculty in verifying student identity in online courses, the University of New Orleans partners with ProctorU, a nationally-recognized leader in online exam proctoring services.
 ProctorU provides a convenient, affordable, and secure way for students to complete exams from any location using a computer, webcam, and reliable internet connection.
 There are two levels of ProctorU services UNO uses.